 We're constantly looking for innovative ways to engage customers and consumers to reduce waste, helping to reduce our consumption of resources whilst reducing operational costs.

-We’re committed to sending zero waste to landfill and recycling at least 75% of waste from our operational and construction activities by 2020.
-We continue to divert 100% of waste from landfill and are close to meeting our recycling target, reaching 74.9% in 2018/19.
+We’re committed to sending zero operational waste to landfill and recycling at least 75% of waste from our operational and construction activities by 2020.
+We continue to divert 100% of waste from landfill and are close to meeting our recycling target, reaching 73% in 2019/20.

 What we've achieved